F

 Client file delivery

 Sending large client files through MEGA share links is functional but constrained by the sender's bandwidth allocation, not the recipient's.
-If you are on a free or low-tier plan, large client deliveries require planning around your daily bandwidth budgetbudget.
+If you are on a free or low-tier plan, large client deliveries require planning around your daily bandwidth budget.

 Occasional personal backup